70s Fashion Trend for Women: Flared Legs, Disco and Platforms (Updated)

 by Tina Boomerina (Christina Gregoire)

-If you love the retro 70s style, look for high-waisted trousers or jeans with flared legs.
+If you love the retro 70s style, look for high-waisted trousers or jeans with wide or flared legs.
 Play around with pantsuits and long jumpsuits.
-Discover your inner disco diva with glam, glitter, metallics, and rhinestones.
+Discover your inner disco diva with glam, glitter, metalics, and rhinestones.
 (You might even want to buy vintage.)
 And, remember that most seventies styles look best with platform clogs, Candies-style sandals, or disco (platform) shoes.

 The woman who said you can't wear a trend if you wore it the first time around is wrong, wrong, wrong.
 You just need to make a few adjustments here and there, so that everything looks proportional.